ceph/ceph/doc/rados/deployment/ceph-deploy-mon.rst

    among a majority of monitors, otherwise other steps (like ``ceph-deploy gatherkeys``) will fail.

-.. note::  When adding a monitor on a host that was not in hosts intially defined with the ``ceph-deploy new`` command, a ``public network`` statement needs to be be added to the ceph.conf file.
+.. note::  When adding a monitor on a host that was not in hosts initially defined with the ``ceph-deploy new`` command, a ``public network`` statement needs to be added to the ceph.conf file.

 Remove a Monitor
 ================